How do marine invertebrates detect sounds?

 Although marine invertebrates do not hear in the same way vertebrates do, it is thought they are able to sense vibrations and movements associated with sound production.
 Some marine invertebrates that produce sound in air have specialized sensory organs that can detect acoustic pressure changes in air.
 However, marine invertebrates in water are known to detect only particle motion.
 External sensory hairs and internal statocysts aid marine invertebrates in sound detection.

 Most marine crustaceans (e.g. lobster, crabs, and shrimp) have an extensive array of sensory hairs covering their bodies.
 Water- or substrate-borne vibrations associated with changes in acceleration, hydrodynamic flow, and/or sound, may stimulate these sensory hairs.
 Detecting these vibrations may help animals sense the movements of other nearby organisms.
-Researchers found sensory hairs located on the claws of the to be most sensitive to water vibration frequencies between 150-300Hz.
-Sensory hairs found on different body parts of the can detect low frequency, underwater sounds from 20-300 Hz.
+Researchers found sensory hairs located on the claws of the Australian freswater crayfish to be most sensitive to water vibration frequencies between 150-300Hz.
+Sensory hairs found on different body parts of the American lobster can detect low frequency, underwater sounds from 20-300 Hz.

 The statocyst is a complex sensory organ found in most marine invertebrates.
 It primarily provides orientation cues that allow an animal to maintain its position in the water column.
 Some researchers believe that the statocyst may also function to detect the low frequency, particle motion component of sound.
 All cephalopods, except the nautilus, have a statocyst.
-Auditory Evoked Potential (AEP) studies (with electrodes placed near the statocysts) showed responded to sounds between 30 and 500 Hz.
+Auditory Evoked Potential (AEP) studies (with electrodes placed near the statocysts) showed longfin squid responded to sounds between 30 and 500 Hz.
 The animals were most sensitive at frequencies between 100 and 300 Hz.
-Auditory brainstem response (ABR) studies found and to be sensitive to sounds from 400-1500 Hz and 400-1000 Hz, respectively.
+Auditory brainstem response (ABR) studies found oval squid and common octopus to be sensitive to sounds from 400-1500 Hz and 400-1000 Hz, respectively.
 In other studies, where the sensory function of a cephalopod statocyst was either chemically blocked or surgically altered, sensitivity to acoustic stimuli was not observed.

 Some marine invertebrates possess other sensory organs that can detect vibrations transmitted through the substrate (“seismic signals”).
 Chordotonal organs are generally associated with the joints of flexible appendages (e.g. walking legs and/or antennae) and are connected to the central nervous system.
 Movements or vibrations transmitted through the substrate can stimulate the chordotonal organs.
 Specialized Barth’s myochordotonal organs (Barth’s MCO) are found in semi-terrestrial fiddler and ghost crabs.
 Externally, the organ can be identified as a distinct, thin-walled “window” in the exoskeleton on each leg.
 In ghost crabs, this sensory organ is receptive to both substrate-borne and airborne sounds, while in fiddler crabs, it responds primarily to substrate-born vibrations.
 The organ is thought to function in expanding fiddler and ghost crabs’ acoustic sensitivity to frequencies above 300 Hz.
 This would allow the animals to detect frequencies above the background noise in their habitat.
 Interestingly, if a crab were to lose a leg (to escape a predator or during a fight), the animal’s acoustic sensitivity would be minimally reduced.
 This is due to the fact that all walking legs contain the sensory organ, and hence, a crab would still be able to detect vibrations through its other walking legs.
 The crabs also appear to stop receiving acoustical input while they are walking.
 This would prevent the crabs from receiving vibrations associated with their own movements.